Khadga Shumsher Jung Bahadur Rana: 42 Saalko Parva (Coup of 1885)

 On 30 Ashwin 1941 (14 October 1884), Dhir Shamsher died unexpectedly by choking.
 His death uplifted the role of succession of all the roleholder Ranas.
 As per the role of succession of the Ranas published on 10 Mangshir 1941 (23 November 1884), Lieutenant Colonel Khadga Shamsher Kunwar Rana was ranked tenth-in-line to the throne of Prime Minister and Shree Teen Maharaja.
-Meanwhile Prime Minister Ranoddip Singh Kunwar began to impease his outcasted nephew Jagat Jang Kunwar Rana.
+Meanwhile Prime Minister Ranoddip Singh Kunwar began to impease his outcast nephew Jagat Jang Kunwar Rana.
 Also, the Queen Mother Tara Kumari imprisoned Bir Shamsher shortly for protesting against her proposal of Jagat Jang as the successor of Ranoddip Singh.
 These events escalated the insecurity of Shamsher brothers and were strongly determined to achieve the power against Jagat Jang through the murder of Ranoddip Singh.
 Ranoddip Singh planned to send the Shamsher brothers with troops to Delhi on a British military exhibition and declare Jagat Jang as his successor.
 However, Shamsher brothers counterplanned an intrigue to murder their uncle Ranoddip Singh using the large command of troops under them as well as the recently flattened bodyguards and counsellor of Ranodip Singh.
 The date of the murder was affixed on 9 Mangshir 1942 and on that night, Bir Shamsher, Dambar Shamsher, Khadga Shamsher, Chandra Shamsher and Bhim Shamsher entered the Palace of Ranoddip Singh.
 At 9 pm, the murder was executed by three of them - Dambar Shamsher, Khadga Shamsher and Bhim Shamsher.
 Khadga Shamsher's second bullet shot mortally wounded Ranodip Singh.
 Over an hour, there was a declaration in the Tundikhel that Bir Shamsher was the new Shree Teen Maharaja.
 It was supported by second Queen Mother Lalit Rajeshwari who made an emotional appeal in front of soldiers.
 Khadga Shamsher in jubilation shouted Shree Teen Maharaja Ki and was responded "Jai" by the soldiers.
 Bir Shamsher was now legitimately accepted by the soldiers.
 Till his later life, Khadga Shamsher boasted about the coup that he "... won the Kingdom of Nepal over an hour by a single bullet."